enricobn/rasm/README.md

 an executable will be created in the `<directory>/target` directory.

-There is a limited support for building a single file, since you need some library to do something useful, by default to a single file project is added a dependency to stdlib 0.1 compatible version, so before compiling such a project, you have to install stdlib :
+There is limited support for building a single file, since you need some library to do something useful.
+By default, a dependency on a stdlib 0.1 compatible version is added to a single file project, so before compiling such a project, you have to install stdlib:
 `rasm build <name>.rasm`

 an executable `<name>` will be created in the current directory.

 ## Examples

-to successfully compile the examples you have to install some rasm libraries, run:
+To compile the examples successfully, install some RASM libraries by running:
 `./install_libs.sh`

-In the examples the -- is really not needed when running manually from the command line, it's needed if you are running it with an IDE that parses markdown and lets you run it from the IDE itself.
+In the examples, the `--` is really not needed when running manually from the command line, it's needed if you are running it with an IDE that parses markdown and lets you run the program from the IDE.

 ### breakout